AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 </div>

 ## Future Work
-The current apparatus design is deficient as shown by the contact chamber group, because the two up-flow contact chambers applied cannot function as what they designed to be and merely acted as a ground for particle collision.
+The current apparatus design is proved to be deficient by the contact chamber group because those two up-flow contact chambers we applied can't function as what they designed to be.
 Experiments demonstrated that the current design of contact chamber could not necessarily reduce the wall loss of the coagulant and improve the particle removal efficiency.
-Although currently the contact chamber is just for particle collision and to distinct the first and second stage addition physically, it would increase particle removal efficiency the design of contact chamber can be improved.
-AguaClara is currently using a tube contact chamber as it can be easily fabricated by cutting a PVC tube.
-If the design remained unchanged, the effect of contact chamber with varying different length and diameter can be tested.
+Although right now we only use the contact chamber as a place for particle collision and divide the first and second stage addition physically, it would aid the improvement of particle removal efficiency if in the future we can modify the design of contact chamber.
+At present, AguaClara is using a tube contact chamber because this design can be easily fabricated by cutting a PVC tube.
+If not changing the design, we can test the effect of contact chamber with different length and diameter.

-Furthermore, our current has not been consideredthe effect of pH.
+In the current research of us and other particle removal research teams, the effect of pH has not been considered.
 However, pH could be the single most crucial factor affecting the effectiveness of metal-based coagulants[(Qin et al., 2006)](https://www.sciencedirect.com/science/article/pii/S1383586605003187?via%3Dihub).
 In the future research, pH has to be measured during the experiment.
 Both pH meter or pH test paper can be the option.
 In either water treatment plant or apparatus in the lab, pH can be adjusted by applying different chemical reagent.
 The effect of pH can be studied by conducting a series of experiment with different pH.
 On the other hand, experiment process can simulate the environment of water treatment plant if we can keep the pH value align with the water in our plant.

 The predictive floc model developed by AguaClara is based on the past apparatus set-up and experiment process.
 Without considering the presence of floc blanket and the use of new tube sedimentation tank, the model can not simulate the current experiment, and it modeling result deviates a lot from present experimental data.
 The ultimate goal of our group is to revise the model to make it well aligned with the experiment in the lab so that the up-to-date research findings can guide AguaClara water treatment plant.